 “On average, 8 out of 10 people will read your headline copy, but 2 out of 10 will read the rest.
-So spend more time to creating an attracting headline.
+So spend more time creating and attracting headlines.
 A great headline mixed with a lame opening is like inviting someone into your house, only to slam the door in their face as they approach.
-The third most important part of your blog post is the closing.
+The third most important part of your blog post is closing.
 A great way to close is to tie back into your opening.”

 – Brian Clark, Founder, and CEO of Rainmaker Digital